Dell replaces Bhatti in Scotland squad

-Six Nations 2022: Allan Dell replaces Jamie Bhatti for Scotland
+Six Nations 2022: Allan Dell replaces injured Jamie Bhatti for Scotland

 Last updated on .From the section Scottish Rugby